Finally in the Mountains, Full-Time

 I am a physician working in the Vail Valley, Colorado with 2 little boys and an ex-ski patroller for a husband.
-When Spence and I married, we split our time between the mountains and the front range of Denver living in two houses, with two different climates and lifestyles until finally, in 2013, we moved from our home in Denver Colorado up to the mountains full time.
-It was our dream come true.
-I had grown up skiing and fly-fishing.
-Now, we were raising our own kids skiing, camping, and fly-fishing – truly all in our own back yard.
-We bought an ex-bed and breakfast in a cozy, small town right on the Eagle river, between Vail and Beaver Creek ski mountains.
+When Spence and I married, we split our time between the mountains and the front range of Denver living in two houses, with two different climates and lifestyles until finally, in 2013, we moved from our home in Denver Colorado up to the mountains full-time.
+It was our dreams, come true.
+I had grown up skiing and fly-fishing on the weekends.
+Now, we were raising our own kids to love skiing, camping, and fly-fishing – truly all in our own back yard.
+We bought an ex- Bed and Breakfast in a cozy, small town right on the Eagle river, between Vail and Beaver Creek ski mountains.
 Life was good.
 But….gardening was not.

-Of course, coming from a ski town in Colorado where marijuana is legal, you can imagine there are a lot of recreational pot users growing their own marijuana plants in various tucked away closets and cupboards so our local hardware store was surprisingly well stocked with grow lights, bulbs and fertilizer even during the dead of winter.
-Helpful!
+As you may imagine, living in a ski town in Colorado (where marijuana is legal), it seems there might be a lot of people growing various “medicinal” plants, tucked away in closets and cupboards.
+Either way, I found our local hardware store was surprisingly well stocked with grow lights, growing medium and fertilizer – even during the dead of winter.
+How helpful!

-So, we scrapped the whole thing after three years of flower gardening.
+So, we scrapped the whole cut flower garden after three years of ever-improving results.
 I carted it all out, cleaned the entire room, spackled the holes in the walls and even put down a rug.
 My husband re-addressed the plumbing and built me an irrigation system made from indoor-grade plumbing, like any sink or tub.
 We spruced the room up, got rid of the endless cords and tubes, and started growing a civilized indoor vegetable garden in earnest.
 And the results have been spectacular.

 We have never gotten to the point where we can skip trips to the store for fresh fruits and vegetables altogether, but we have been slowly and steadily finding out how and what will grow here, and then how and what my family will eat from our little bathroom garden.
-But most of all, it has been endless hours of fun.
-I hope you enjoy following along on this weird experiment!
+Most of all, it has been endless hours of fun.
+I hope you enjoy following along with us on this weird experiment!